-Management planning related to CWD control in Colorado dates to the late 1990s and initially focused on containing geographic distribution and suppressing prevalence (largely as a vehicle for limiting spread).
-Early hunter-harvest samples in the Piceance Basin, Middle Park, the Uncompandere Plateau, and the Gunnison Basin revealed no evidence of CWD, supporting the notion that occurrence in the wild was confined to deer and elk herds in the northeastern part of the state.
-But in early 2002, a cluster of CWD cases was unexpectedly detected in mule deer entrapped in a captive wildlife facility near Pagoda in northwest Colorado.
+Early harvest surveys in the Piceance Basin, Middle Park, the Uncompange Plateau, and the Gunnison Basin revealed no evidence of CWD, supporting the notion that occurrence in the wild was confined to deer and elk herds in the northeastern part of the state.
+But in early 2002, a cluster of CWD cases was unexpectedly detected in wild mule deer entrapped in a captive wildlife facility near Pagoda in northwest Colorado.
 Two rounds of agency-sponsored culling in the surrounding area along the Williams Fork River revealed additional cases in mule deer but not elk.
 In autumn 2002, CPW launched a massive statewide CWD testing campaign focused on hunter-harvested animals, screening approximately 10,800 deer and 14,600 elk.
 This greatly expanded surveillance revealed that CWD already was far more widespread across northern Colorado than believed just a few years before.
 Thereafter, Colorado's CWD surveillance and monitoring efforts generally declined in intensity from 2002-2017.
 In 2003, approximately 7,500 deer and 8,700 elk were tested for CWD.
-Most of the samples tested during these years came from voluntary submissions, largely from hunters with strong interest in whether their animal was CWD positive.
-Submissions were mandatory only in northeastern units.
-In the mid to late 2000s, total CWD testing submissions from hunters remained high for some herds and waned in others as CPW relied increasingly on hunters to voluntarily submit samples for testing and both hunter's and the agency's attention shifted to other issues.
+Most of the samples tested during these years came from voluntary submissions, with submissions required only in northeastern units.
+In the mid to late 2000s, total CWD testing submissions from hunters remained high for some herds and waned in others as CPW relied increasingly on hunters to voluntarily submit samples for testing and the agency's attention shifted to other issues.
 After 2010, annual prevalence trends in many herds became difficult to track because too few hunters voluntarily submitted samples for testing.
 Sample sizes were generally too low to provide precise prevalence estimates, thus results were not considered to be representative for many herds.
 From 2014-2016, CPW's growing concern about changes in apparent prevalence, particularly evidence of sharply increasing prevalence trends in some deer herds in northwest Colorado, led to the decision in late 2016 to resume mandatory testing of hunter-harvested deer.
-In 2017, CPW required mandatory submissions of all males harvested during rifle seasons in 6 mule deer herds.
+In 2017, CPW required mandatory submissions of all males harvested during rifle seasons in six mule deer herds.

-As of July 2018, at least 31 of Colorado's 54 deer herds (57%) are known to be infected with CWD; at least 16 of 43 elk herds (37%) and 2 of 9 moose herds (22%) also are infected.
-Four of Colorado's 5 largest deer herds and 2 of the state's 5 largest elk herds are infected with CWD.
+As of July 2018, at least 31 of Colorado's 55 deer herds (56%) are infected with CWD; at least 16 of 43 elk herds (37%) and 2 of 9 moose herds (22%) also are infected.
+Four of Colorado's five largest deer herds and two of our five largest elk herds are infected with CWD.
 Infection rates vary between herds.
 In general, deer herds tend to be more heavily infected than elk herds living in the same geographic area.
 By comparison, CWD is relatively rare in moose in Colorado.
 The rate of infection (i.e., percent of animals infected within affected herds) varies from herd to herd.
-A table on the CPW web page devoted to CWD reports the most recent 3-year prevalence estimates by herd unit for each species.
-Prevalence of CWD in captive deer and elk herds in Colorado is not monitored by CPW, as all but 3 of these herds are under the purview of Colorado Department of Agriculture, 2 of which have mule deer.
-Fallow Deer and elk held in captive facilities are categorized as alternative livestock and all of the state's alternative livestock ranches are managed by the Colorado Department of Agriculture (Appendix I).
+A table on CPW's web page devoted to CWD reports the most recent 3-year prevalence estimates by herd unit for each species.